 Process flowsheet of isopropanolamines MIPA, DIPA, TIPA production:

-Raw material are heated and pressurized for the required reactor operation conditions.
+The raw material is heated and pressurized for the required reactor operating conditions.
 Isopropanolamines have high boiling points than the raw material this make separation process simple.
-By stripping unreacted ammonia and propylene oxide are recycled.
-Each compound can be separated in respective distillation column based on the boiling points.
-To produce the desired product a second line of production helps to manufacture DIPA by reacting ammonia and MIPA similarly TIPA is formed by reaction MIPA, DIPA and ammonia obtained by separation columns.
+By stripping, unreacted ammonia and propylene oxide are recycled.
+Each compound can be separated by respective distillation column based on the boiling points.
+To produce the desired product the second line of production helps to manufacture DIPA by reacting ammonia and MIPA similarly TIPA is formed by reaction MIPA, DIPA and ammonia obtained by separation columns.
 Vacuum systems are provided to the column to conduct the separation process at low temperatures.